rontarrant/gtkDcoding/docs/_posts/2019-06-21-0046-the-spinbutton.md

 At the top of the `MySpinButton` class definition, there’s a bunch of stuff initialized for use when instantiating the `Adjustment`, and as long as you keep these values sane, you’ll have very little trouble.
 These values are:

 - `minimum` and `maximum` – straightforward, these are the upper and lower limits of the spinner,
-- `step` – the increment added to or subtracted from the current value each time the spinner buttons are clicked… or—while the `SpinButton` has focus—each time the up and down arrow keys are pressed,
+- `step` – the increment added to or subtracted from the current value each time the spinner buttons are clicked... or—while the `SpinButton` has focus—each time the up and down arrow keys are pressed,
-- `initialValue` – again straightforward, and then there’s…
+- `initialValue` – again straightforward, and then there’s...
 - `pageIncrement` – how much is added to or subtracted from the spinner's current value when you hit the *Page-up* or *Page-down* keys, and
-- `pageSize`… Now, this is an odd one…
+- `pageSize`...
+Now, this is an odd one...

 ## Oddity of the pageSize Argument